 This project also seeks to shed light on the work of hundreds of Elma Lewis’s family members, loved ones, elders, students, and collaborators, who, over the past 100 years, worked with her to create and sustain these education models.
 These living stories are the core of Boston’s Black history and its influence locally and nationally.

 We hope this project brings people together in truth and provides an opportunity for community healing from the city’s traumatic history and current crises of forced migration, racism, and economic inequality.

-The Elma Lewis Living Stories Project, sponsored by Emerson College's Elma Lewis and Social Justice centers, will also ensure that Elma Lewis’s legacy as an educator, community leader, artist, and intellectual will remain and will illuminate the central role of Black and Brown people’s work in education and the arts in Boston and beyond.
+The Elma Lewis Living Stories Project, sponsored by Emerson College's Elma Lewis and Social Justice Collaborative, will also ensure that Elma Lewis’s legacy as an educator, community leader, artist, and intellectual will remain and will illuminate the central role of Black and Brown people’s work in education and the arts in Boston and beyond.

 How will we do it?

 We will engage in a process we call radical artistic listening.
 We will collaborate with people who knew Elma Lewis and encourage them to document stories about her and her collaborators in the words and images of storytellers.
 We seek to place these stories carefully in the context of the political, economic, and social contexts of the times.

 Stories will be recorded using a range of mediums, including audio recordings, visual recordings, written word, photographs, paintings, and songs.
 Some of the interviews will be individual; others will be in conversation with families or groups.
 We will digitize objects as much as possible, including photographs, written texts, music, and film.